oakla/GradeScrape/README.md

 ## Background
 When I was last studying at university, there were so many subjects I wanted to take but which didn't fit into the standard structure of my chosen degree (BSci).
 I got around this by starting several 'dummy degrees'.
 (Taking all these extra units is how I ended up with a BPhil, but that's another story.)

 The point is, after graduation, when I wanted to know my 'real' GPA, I couldn't find it on my academic transcript.
-Instead, it listed a separate GPA for each degree I started, which only included the grades for the subjects I started that under that degree, even if those grades were eventually transferred to one of the degrees I actually completed.
+Instead, it listed a separate GPA for each degree I started, which only included the grades for subjects I started under that degree, even if those grades were eventually transferred to one of the degrees I actually completed.

 I wanted to know two things:
 1. My GPA for each degree (based on the units credited to that degree), and